How is it used?

 A high blood sodium level is referred to as hypernatraemia and is almost always due to excessive loss of water (dehydration) without enough water intake.
 Symptoms include dry mucous membranes (mouth, eyes etc.), thirst, agitation, restlessness, acting irrationally, and coma or convulsions if levels rise extremely high.
 In rare cases, hypernatraemia may be due to increased salt intake without enough water, Cushing's syndrome, or too little anti-diuretic hormone (called diabetes insipidus).

 1week - <18yr 133-144 mmol/L

 Is there anything else I should know?

 Recent trauma, surgery or shock may increase sodium levels because blood flow to the kidneys is decreased.

 Drugs such as lithium and anabolic steroids may increase sodium levels; this is uncommon with most other drugs.

-Drugs such as , sulphonylureas (used to treat diabetes), ACE inhibitors (such as captopril), heparin, (such as ibuprofen), tricyclic antidepressants, and vasopressin, among others, can decrease sodium levels.
+Drugs such as , sulphonylureas (used to treat diabetes), ACE inhibitors (such as captopril), heparin, (such as ibuprofen), tricyclic antidepressants, and vasopressin can decrease sodium levels in the blood.